You still have time to score some killer deals on holiday gifts

-The calendar doesn't lie: You've got only seven days until Christmas -- and only six to receive deliveries.
-Any last-minute holiday shopping that needs to be done, needs to be done now.
-Fortunately, and unsurprisingly, stores like Amazon and Best Buy are rolling out the deals -- with fast shipping to boot.
-(If you're really determined to run out the clock, here are some great last-minute gifts you can print or email.)
+There are only about five days left before Christmas, which is awesome if you're a kid, but panic-inducing if you're an adult trying to ensure you can still get a delivery before the big day.
+It's already too late to count on standard shipping, but you have until Dec.
+22 to place an order with two-day shipping.
+The bottom line?
+Any last-minute holiday shopping needs to be done now.
+Fortunately, this is 2019 and you still have a slew of options.
+Amazon, Best Buy, Costco, Target, and Walmart all offer free two-day holiday shipping in one form or another.
+So no matter that you want to buy, as long as it's in stock, you can probably get it before the holidays -- as long as you act fast.

-For example, Best Buy is currently offering a Google Chromecast two-pack for $50, a savings of $20.
-And you can score a $10 Walmart gift card with the purchase of select Nerf guns -- though some are already out of stock, so act fast on those.
+For example, you can score a $10 Walmart gift card with the purchase of select Nerf guns -- though some are already out of stock, so act fast on those.

+By the way, want to know the fine print on all the major retailer's free two-day shipping policies?
+Here you go:

-The deals below largely meet or beat deals we saw on Black Friday and Cyber Monday -- and we're keeping the list updated right through the final shopping weekend.
+Below, we've rounded up the best deals still in effect (some are as good as or beat Black Friday and Cyber Monday) and we're keeping the list updated right through the final shopping weekend.
 So bookmark this page and check back often.

 The Echo Show 5 is one of our favorite smart displays, but it's easier to think of this 5-inch Alexa-powered model as a sort of smart alarm clock.
 And while it does have a camera for video calls, we love that the physical shutter lets you cover it up, making it a lot more bedroom-friendly.
-This gadget normally retails for $90, and can currently be had for $60 on Amazon (up a bit from its $50 Black Friday price).
-But today, add two to your cart and use the code SHOW52PK to checkout for a total of $90.
-That's just $45 each.
-And right now, Amazon is showing that it will still arrive in time for Christmas.
 Read our Echo Show 5 review.

 Anker's Soundcore Life Q20 hybrid active noise-canceling headphones are the exception to the general rule that there aren't any decent ANC headphones under $100.
 At this price point, they're clearly something of a performance compromise, but they're effective and comfortable, and now you can save almost 17%.
 (Note: Clip the on-page $10-off coupon to get that savings.)